jrdnwrth/artificial-intelligence/unsorted/creativity.md

     * Achieving better times.
 Building muscle.
 Lifting more.
 Climbing higher.
     * I don't think this counts as creativity if you are just maintaining.
 * Learning new things?
-    * I'm not sure this counts.
-Unless you are able to demonstrate it.
+    * This counts if you are able to demonstrate the new learning.
       It needs to feel concrete.